Bexley High School: Football program

 In 2016, the program earned its first home playoff game and first playoff win, and went 11–1.
-The program also earned a playoff spot in the 2008, 2013, 2014, and 2015 seasons, all under Coach John Smith.
+The program also earned a playoff spot in the 2008, 2013, 2014, and 2015 seasons.

-After the 2016 season Coach Smith resigned.
-As his replacement, Nathan Castorena took over the Lions and served for two seasons.
-In March 2019, Bexley announced the hiring of long-time Central Ohio coach Mike Golden.

 Soccer program

 The Men's and women's soccer teams have combined for 12 state final fours since 1999.
 The men's team has won two state championships (in 2003 and 2005) and has appeared in multiple Final Four and Regional Finals.
 They have also had a flurry of All-District, All-State, and two All-American selections.
 The men's program won their league championship for 15 straight seasons until the streak was ended in 2009.
 The women have been one of the most consistent teams of their sport in the state; they were state finalists in 1999 through 2003, 2005, and 2006; state runners-up in 1999; and state champions in 2009.
 The women have also had multiple all-district, all-state, and all-American recipients.

 Ross Friedman was a four-year letter winner and captained the team his junior and senior years.
 During his tenure at Bexley, he led the team to two state semi-final appearances, earning first team All-MSL as a junior, first team all-district, first team all-state and NSCAA all region as a senior.